jakmanne/BiddingOblig/README.md

    4. Copy the link to the product in the browser.

  b) 1.
 Run the client "Enterprice Client".
-Make sure there are products in the database.
+Make sure there are products in the database (make one product with 1-2 minutes bidding time).
 This will get all the active auctions and start the JMS topic reciever.
-    2. Run the BiddingOblig and create a new product with bidding time to one minute.
+    2. Run the BiddingOblig and place a bid for the product with low bidding time. (wait for it to timeout after placing a bid).
-    3. Place a bid for that product manually and wait for the time to run out.
     4. Run the SOAP web service and place a bid on another product.
 This will envoke the JMS topic which will send the message to the           client with the latest product in the database where the auction is done.
+It will not delete this product from the list.
     5. The list is not updated at the client, and one can place a bid using the SOAP web service.